MegaExE/Sunlight_Sensor/index.md

 * I received the module that I was missing to complete the Student Sense Hat from the prototype lab on the week of October 30, 2017

 * I Connected the sunlight sensor to my raspberry pi 3  and Filmed the part assembly for my build video
 * I set up the code for the sunlight sensor to test.
-It prints out Vis (visible light), IR (infrared light) and UV Index (UV-Llght)
+It prints out Vis (visible light), IR (infrared light) and UV Index (UV-Light)
 * Output of testing the Sunlight Sensor:

 <img src="https://raw.githubusercontent.com/RaphaelNajera/Sunlight_Sensor/master/documentation/Testing%20the%20Sunlight%20Sensor.png" alt="Image of Sunlight Sensor and Grove Connector Interface" width="350" height="250">